 For cookies:

-- Melt butter and shortening together.
-Add the sugar; mix well.
-Add the eggs, one at a time, beating well after each addition.
+- Add the eggs, one at a time, beating well after each addition.
 Mix in the anise extract.
-Sift or whisk together flour, baking powder, and salt.

 - Add to creamed mixture gradually.
 If the dough is too sticky to roll in the palm of your hand, add flour until firmer, but it should be very soft.